-Noerr-Pennington, named after two Supreme Court cases, is a judge-made doctrine that attempts to harmonise the goals of competition policy with the First Amendment rights of private citizens under the US Constitution.
-Noerr-Pennington limits enforcement of the antitrust statutes against certain acts that attempt to influence government processes, including various forms of lobbying, statements made in litigation and submissions to regulatory agencies.
-The implications of Noerr-Pennington for cartels would seem to be
+Noerr-Pennington, named after two Supreme Court cases, is a judge-made doctrine that attempts to harmonise the goals of competition policy with the First Amendment

 Credit Suisse Securities (USA) LLC v.
 Billing, 551 US 264 (2007) (underwriters of Securities and Exchange Commission-regulated securities have implied immunity from the antitrust laws).